lazyTurtle21/String/README.md

 ## Usage
 AFTER Building:

-.exe files are in directory <b>String/bin</b>
+.exe files are in directory <b>examples/bin</b>

-To run a file - run a corresponding .bat file in direcory String/examples:
+To run a file - run the corresponding .bat file in directory examples:
 ```sh
 # * - is the name of the .exe file you want to run
 *_runner path_to_your_input_file/filename.txt path_to_your_output_file/filename.txt